G-String Circus: Plot

 When Hayley announces she is taking a semester off to raise money for charity through organic mulch, Stan is depressed because she is not interested in his idea to start a dry cleaning business instead.
-Meanwhile, Deputy Director Bullock finds out they need to spend any remaining money in the CIA budget immediately or face cutbacks in the following year.
-They go to a strip club to spend the money.
+Meanwhile, Deputy Director Bullock finds out they must spend any remaining money in the CIA budget immediately or face cutbacks the following year.
+They spend the money at a strip club.
 Stan meets a stripper named Tanqueray and talks her into a dry cleaning business after she takes his advice about eating a banana to help her with a potassium deficiency.
 Hayley's business takes off while Stan's goes into the tank.
 Stan decides the answer is to hire even more strippers.
 Roger promptly puts them on the internet and taunts Steve.
 Feeling bad that Stan's business is failing, Tanqueray goes back to stripping to make money for Stan.
 Stan shows up at the club but finds out it is "ladies night" and the girls have left.
 The club manager is impressed with Stan's physique and talks him into dancing for money when the club is short of dancers.
 Stan passes off the money he makes as money earned from his dry cleaning business.
 Roger takes Hayley to the club to cheer her up because she is depressed that Stan appears to be succeeding.
 She sees him dancing as a stripper and realizes Stan has lied about how he earned the money.
-Hayley returns home to find Tanqueray, who suggests her to appreciate her father's advice as she leaves.
+Hayley returns home to find Tanqueray, who suggests she appreciate her father's advice as she leaves.

-Meanwhile, Steve and his friends find out they have been accepted for Space Camp.
-It turns out the time at camp will be spent doing unexciting, administrative things.
+Meanwhile, Steve and his friends discover they have been accepted to Space Camp.
+The time at camp will be spent doing unexciting, administrative things.
 When Steve sees the girls Roger has in his room making out with each other, he and the gang decide to escape.
 When they get home, they find the girls have already left.
 Roger tosses them a G-string to fawn over until he tells them it was Stan's.